Clough Tenderloin (Marinated Pork Tenderloin)

 (A Kelly Brett Specialty)

-Nico was served this tenderloin at his first sleepover (which was with the Clough Family).
+Nico was served this tenderloin at his first sleepover (which was with the Clough Family) and he loved it.
 He's quite picky about what he'll eat so, of course, we had to get the recipe.

 Ingredients You'll Need